Avaiga/taipy-doc/docs/userman/advanced_features/auth/authentication.md

 ??? note "Entra ID application management"

     Using the Entra ID authentication protocol assumes that an Entra ID application is already set up with the required permissions.
-Taipy don't manage the Entra ID application.
+Taipy doesn't manage the Entra ID application.

     First, you need to
     [create an application in the Microsoft Azure portal](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal)